-Capture events more clearly by using the Pre-Roll feature on your Ring Video Doorbell 3 Plus.
-With Pre-Roll activated you can get a more complete picture of what's happening outside your door.
+Capture events more clearly by using the Pre-Roll feature.
+With Pre-Roll activated, you can get a more complete picture of what's happening outside your door.

-For more information on Advanced Pre-Roll (for wired Ring devices), click here.
+Advanced Pre-Roll is available on hardwired Ring devices.
+For more information on Advanced Pre-Roll, click here.

 What is Pre-Roll?

-The Pre-Roll feature enables you to view more complete motion events with your Ring Video Doorbell.
-A Ring Video Doorbell Plus 3 with Pre-Roll will capture the previous four seconds before a motion event is triggered, getting the critical seconds of activity and, for Ring Protect subscribers, attaching it to the event clip.
-This provides you with a better look at what's happening outside your door.
+The Pre-Roll feature enables you to view more complete motion events.
+Ring Video Doorbells equipped with Pre-Roll will capture motion four seconds before a motion event is triggered.
+After these critical seconds of activity are recorded they will be attached to the event clip.
+If you are subscribed to a Ring Protect plan you will get a video of the event allowing you to have a better look at what's happening outside your door.

 How does Pre-Roll work?

-Pre-Roll is made possible by a range of low-powered cameras.
-When the feature is enabled, these low-powered cameras record up to four seconds of video in a rolling buffer on the camera’s local memory, which constantly overwrites itself automatically.
-When you answer a motion event or a doorbell push with Live View, the content in the buffer is made available as a picture-in-picture so you can see what preceded the event.
+Pre-Roll is made possible by a low-powered camera (Ring Video Doorbell 3 Plus) or low resolution recording (Ring Video Doorbell 4).
+When the feature is enabled, the camera records up to four seconds of video in a rolling buffer on the camera’s local memory, which constantly overwrites itself automatically.
+When you answer a motion event or a doorbell push with Live View, the content in the buffer is made available as a picture-in-picture so you can see what preceded an event.

 Do I have to use Pre-Roll?